Acquisition Server

 Here are the parameters you can set for the Drift Correction:

-• Drift correction : either Forced, Disabled, or driver dependant.
+• Drift correction : either Forced, Disabled (default ov 2.0), or let driver decide (default ov 1.3).

 • Drift Tolerance (ms) : when reaching a drift duration of that value, a correction is triggered.